CurtisColwell/CheckNMR/README.md

 ## Installation

 Download this repository as a zip file and unzip it.
-Log into hotwax.uoregon.edu and copy the unzipped folder onto the server.
+Log into hotwax.uoregon.edu and copy folder onto the server.
 If you run the script immediately, it will ask you for your password when it logs into each computer.
 To prevent this, set up an ssh key pair by running:
 ```
 ssh-keygen -t rsa
 ```